Passion for Solving Critical DATA Problems

 History

-Founded in 2005 by Dr. James A. DeBardelaben, IvySys Technologies, LLC has always been an innovative technology solutions and services firm.
+Founded in 2005, IvySys Technologies, LLC has always been an innovative technology solutions and services firm.
 From the very beginning, IvySys focused on solving critical threat awareness problems for the national security community using its advanced analytics capabilities.
-As the complexity of the security threats facing our nation has increased at an unprecedented rate, IvySys has honed its capabilities to enable both commercial and government organizations to cost-effectively leverage AI and ML solutions to address the growing array of threat actors.
+As the complexity of the security threats facing our nation has increased at an unprecedented rate, IvySys has honed its capabilities to enable both commercial and government organizations to cost-effectively leverage Generative AI (GenAI) solutions to address the growing array of threat actors.

 Leadership